 Windows Defender Blocked By Group Policy Error

-Windows Defender blocked by group policy is a common error seen while using Windows defender antivirus.
+Windows Defender blocked by group policy is a standard error seen while using Windows defender antivirus.
 The Windows Defender gets blocked if another antivirus is installed.

 It is the most common case why the defender gets blocked.
-Sometimes, the defender may stay blocked even if the third-party antivirus is uninstalled from the system.
-At such times, when you open Windows Defender you will see the message saying: “Windows Defender is blocked by group policy”.
+Sometimes, the defender may stay prevented even if the third-party antivirus is uninstalled from the system.
+At such times, when you open Windows Defender you will see the message saying: “Windows Defender is blocked by group policy.”

-The real time protection is when the antivirus software reports when any unwanted software or malware tries to install on your computer and also notifies when any third-party software tries to change the information or settings in your PC.
+The real-time protection is when the antivirus software reports when any unwanted software or malware tries to install on your computer and also notifies when any third-party software attempts to change the information or settings on your PC.